-- 6.1 In order for Name of the IJB to fulfil its commitment to being open and accessible, it needs to encourage participation by organisations and individuals in the decision-making process.
-Clearly however, the desire to involve the public and other interest groups in the decision-making process must take account of the need to ensure transparency and probity in the way in which Name of the IJB conducts its business. - 6.2 You will need to be able to consider evidence and arguments advanced by a wide range of organisations and individuals in order to perform your duties effectively.
+- 6.1 In order for the IJB to fulfil its commitment to being open and accessible, it needs to encourage participation by organisations and individuals in the decision-making process.
+Clearly however, the desire to involve the public and other interest groups in the decision-making process must take account of the need to ensure transparency and probity in the way in which the IJB conducts its business. - 6.2 You will need to be able to consider evidence and arguments advanced by a wide range of organisations and individuals in order to perform your duties effectively.
 Some of these organisations and individuals will make their views known directly to individual members.
 The rules in this Code set out how you should conduct yourself in your contacts with those who would seek to influence you.
 They are designed to encourage proper interaction between members of public bodies, those they represent and interest groups.
-You should also familiarise yourself with the "Roles, Responsibilities and Membership" guidance for members of an Integration Joint Board.